 Quality binoculars always give you the true exit pupil.
 Lower priced binoculars may use a diaphragm in between the objective lens and the eyepiece.
 This diaphragm lowers the actual size of the exit pupil.
 In that case, the mathematical calculation (objective/magnification = exit pupil) doesn’t reflect the practical exit pupil.

 **The diaphragm is used to reduce the image distortion caused by the edges of the lens that has been poorly ground**

 The binoculars that you use for daytime observation may not be suitable for nighttime stargazing.
 While stargazing you may find the stars get increasingly distorted toward the edge of the field of view.
 Instead of seeing sharp bright spots you may see distorted smears.
 Almost all binoculars give this distorted image, which is called Coma.
 With quality optics, you will get a minimal amount of Coma.

 Binoculars that have better build quality may have undergone a critical quality control test.
 Binoculars that have loose screws, loose covering material, scuff marks, damaged head, dusty cover, or an internal baffling may have not undergone quality control checks.
 Those bad quality binoculars might have poor collimation and may not give you the best image quality.
 Take your time to ensure that the binoculars you are going to buy have good build quality.

 Shake Hard to Find Any Movement Inside

-As quality binoculars undergo hard quality control tests, they shouldn’t have any loose screws, lenses or any other loose parts.
+As quality binoculars undergo proper quality control tests, they shouldn’t have any loose screws, poor lens alignments or any other loose parts.
 If you have a pair of binoculars, give it a good shake.
 If nothing moves inside, it is a good sign.
-If any components move, chances are that the optics will not give you the right image.
+But if any component moves, chances are that the optics will not give you the right image.

 Run Focus Though Its Full Range